They all kind of look the same, perform the same, have similar battery life, and have access to most of the same apps.

 BEST GOOGLE OPTION

 Google was the first company to show that you don’t need an all-powerful camera sensor to produce stunning photos, instead relying on cutting-edge software tricks to outperform the competition.
-While other smartphone makers have started catching up with Google in that regard, the Pixel 4 is still capable of capturing images that stand up against any of the best smartphone cameras.
-While the Pixel 4 may share the same 12.2-megapixel sensor as the Pixel 3, it still offers improved performance thanks to a slightly faster f/1.7 lens, a more powerful CPU and the addition of a telephoto lens, which will make your zoom photos sharper.
+While other smartphone makers have started catching up with Google in that regard, the Pixel 5 is still capable of capturing images that stand up against any of the best smartphone cameras.
+While the Pixel 4 may share the same 12.2-megapixel sensor as the Pixel 4, it still offers improved performance thanks to an ultra wide-angle lens, a more powerful CPU which will make your zoom photos sharper.

 BEST FOR VIDEO